 We aim to identify policies and practices that have positive or negative effects on return to work.
 The project receives financial or in-kind support from every state, territory and commonwealth government in Australia.

-Register now for the 2022 healthy working lives seminar series
+2022 healthy working lives seminar series

 The Recovery Seminar Series communicates findings from the COMPARE project with the focus on return to work and recovery of injured workers in our workers' compensation schemes.